 Good.

-Um she was from Cuba.
+She was from Cuba.

-Um, but all of their friends' parents, they're all Republicans.
+But all of their friends' parents, they're all Republicans.

-You know, they're the ones that immigrated here, they're the ones that kind of know what is actually behind the curtain.
+They're the ones that kind of know what is actually behind the curtain.

-One, Churchill, if you're 20 and not a liberal, you don't have a heart, 40, not a conservative, you don't have a brain.
+One, Churchill, if you're 20 and not a liberal, you don't have a heart.

-Factor that part in, okay.
+Factor that part in, okay?

 But there's something bigger, deeper that goes on.

-Every human being, now, you know, if if you believe as I do, where human beings are mind, body, soul, I believe we're all created by the same God, and you have to factor that into things.
+Every human being, you know, if you believe as I do, where human beings are mind, body, soul, I believe we're all created by the same God, and you have to factor that into things.

-We should all have concern, but when concern becomes worry and fear, you you're probably letting your mind go too far, and and for some people it can even become incapacitating.
+We should all have concern, but when concern becomes worry and fear, you're probably letting your mind go too far.

-But the the natural questions that any human being has, okay, I I've got to provide for where I live, I gotta provide for my transportation, I gotta provide and put food on my table, I've got to provide and get a car and pay the rent or pay the mortgage, whatever you have.
+I've got to provide and get a car and pay the rent or pay the mortgage, whatever you have.

-You gotta think about a college fund.
+You got to think about a college fund.

-So there is a certain appeal, and it seems to be more for young people that tend to be idealistic, having not really lived in the real world, indoctrinated by in academia by liberal, you know, former deadhead professors uh that it seemed to have gravitated towards academia, but yeah, you have an appeal to everything's free.
+So there is a certain appeal, and it seems to be more for young people that tend to be idealistic, having not really lived in the real world, indoctrinated by in academia, by liberal, you know, former deadhead professors that seem to have gravitated towards academia.

 Now, socialism, I wrote a whole chapter in Live Free or Die about it.